- name: SageMath [exactly this capitalization]

 - SageMath uses Python as its "glue language" to interface with all its components.

 Python is also SageMaths primary interface language and hence SageMath does not invent a new programming language

 interfacing even less complicated.

-Interface: There are three basic ways how the user can interact with Sage:
+- Interface: There are three basic ways how the user can interact with SageMath:

 or on a server, a rich command-line interface and as a Python library.

 Additionally, for example it is possible to embedd SageMath in LaTeX documents.

 All graphics, files and texts on this page are dedicated to

 promote SageMath.
 You are authorized to copy, distribute and share them as you

 like.
 If you have questions or additional request, please